zxkevinxz/ai-hero/courses/08-first-cohort-course/04-day-3/02-choose-success-criteria/article.md

 The best place to start is to imagine your ideal user.
 What do they want when they use your app?

-In the case of a deep search app, they are looking for an answer to their question.
+In the case of a DeepSearch app, they are looking for an answer to their question.
 They need that answer to be:

 - Factual - a correct answer to their question
 - Relevant - the app should not veer off and answer some different question